FreeAndFair/ColoradoRLA/docs/26_export_manual.md

 county_name | Text String | Name of County
 contest_name | Text String | Name of contest
 current_audit_type | Text String | Comparison audit, ballot polling audit or hand count random_audit_status | Text String | Not started, in progress, risk limit achieved, or ended.
-Because declaring a hand count ends the computerized portion of the audit, a contest that is being hand-counted will have the value "ended" in this field. one_vote_over_count | Integer | The number of ballot cards in the random sequence so far (with duplicates)  on which there is a one-vote overstatement  (per Lindeman & Stark's A Gentle Introduction to Risk Limiting Audits). one_vote_under_count | Integer | The number of ballot cards in the random sequence so far (with duplicates)  on which there is a one-vote understatement  (per Lindeman & Stark's A Gentle Introduction to Risk Limiting Audits). two_vote_over_count | Integer | The number of ballot cards in the random sequence so far (with duplicates)  on which there is a two-vote overstatement  (per Lindeman & Stark's A Gentle Introduction to Risk Limiting Audits). two_vote_under_count | Integer | The number of ballot cards in the random sequence so far (with duplicates)  on which there is a two-vote understatement  (per Lindeman & Stark's A Gentle Introduction to Risk Limiting Audits).
+Because declaring a hand count ends the random selection portion of the audit, a contest that is being hand-counted will have the value "ended" in this field. two_vote_over_count | Integer | The number of ballot cards in the random sequence so far (with duplicates)  on which there is a two-vote overstatement  (per Lindeman & Stark's A Gentle Introduction to Risk Limiting Audits). one_vote_over_count | Integer | The number of ballot cards in the random sequence so far (with duplicates)  on which there is a one-vote overstatement  (per Lindeman & Stark's A Gentle Introduction to Risk Limiting Audits). one_vote_under_count | Integer | The number of ballot cards in the random sequence so far (with duplicates)  on which there is a one-vote understatement  (per Lindeman & Stark's A Gentle Introduction to Risk Limiting Audits). two_vote_under_count | Integer | The number of ballot cards in the random sequence so far (with duplicates)  on which there is a two-vote understatement  (per Lindeman & Stark's A Gentle Introduction to Risk Limiting Audits).

 ### all_contest_audit_details_by_cvr